 A: Yes, the Center has two room air conditioners to help make the space more comfortable to our guests.
 There are also electric fans and a wall of windows that can be opened to increase air flow.
 Windows may be opened during use, but must be closed, and AC and fans turned off, prior to leaving.

 Q: Is there security at the Center?

 A: The Center is equipped with a camera system that is monitored by members of the Foundation’s Board of Directors, as well as an alarm system that is monitored by a security company.
 Guests should always deactivate the alarm upon entry to the Center and re-activate it when leaving.
-For questions about the Center’s security system contact Randall McCready.
+For questions about the Center’s security system contact Randall Jadulang.